 I am honored to be the Guest Designer at Tag You’re It! this week!
 A huge thank you to Tracey and the ladies over there!

-To start, I got me some dark blue card stock and trimmed it with my tiny trimmer to form a tag shape.
+To start, I got me some dark blue cardstock and trimmed it with a Fiskars 9″ Bypass Trimmer to form a tag shape.

-After I tried watercolor a few times, I settled on alcohol markers to color my little owls tag.
+After I tried watercolor a few times, I settled on alcohol markers to color my little owl tag.

 Once you have your coloring done, cut out your image and adhere it to the tag with a couple of foam squares.
 Trim the branch if you need to.
 My tag is 3″x 4.5″, so I did have to trim mine for my owls to sit in the right spot.

-Find you a sentiment that will fit on a 0.5″ x 2.5″ strip of paper.
-Stamp, trim, and tuck in behind the owls with a little adhesive.
+Then, find you a sentiment that will fit on a 0.5″ x 2.5″ strip of paper.
+Stamp, trim and tuck in behind the owls with a little adhesive.
 A dab of glue works well here.

 Grab your moon and lay it where you want it to be, and lightly pencil around the edge.
 Lift it up again and get a tiny amount of white pigment ink on your fingertip.
 Dab it off on a piece of scratch paper, then carefully smudge it around the circle you drew, blending from inside the circle and working your way outside the line.
 This makes the glow you see around the moon.